warming151/Huang-bmi-hw4/README.md

 ## Running time and hardware requirement

-The running time is 114 seconds in Titan'x 12 GB gpu and Intel Iris 16 GB cpu.
+The running time is 3 minutes in Titan'x 12 GB gpu and Intel Iris 16 GB cpu.